When the Cat's Away (1929 film): Production

-Mickey and Minnie in the short.

 The cartoon is a loose remake of Disney's 1925 film Alice Rattled by Rats, from the Alice Comedies series.
 This is the last time Mickey is portrayed as the size of a mouse, although he remains fairly small in his next cartoon, The Barnyard Battle.

 The cat signs his name "Tom Cat", which was briefly used as a name for the character who was shortly afterwards identified as Peg-Leg Pete, although some sources identify him as Kat Nipp.

 In an early script, the cartoon ended with the pet parrot calling the police, causing the mice to scurry away.